use-init/init/docs/usage.md

 When starting a new project with init you will need to make sure to install some dependencies if you haven't already.

+## Clone the project

+	$ git clone git@github.com:drublic/init.git

+This will create a local clone of init in a subfolder called 'init' in the directory you chose before in the command line.
+You can rename the folder name.

 ## Dependencies

 ### Majors: